Abundance-age relations with red clump stars in open clusters: The spectroscopic sample

 Our sample includes 5 clusters which were discovered after \emph{Gaia} DR2 \citep[UBC clusters][]{Castro-Ginard+2020}, therefore this is the first time that chemical abundances are determined for them.
 The details of these results will be found in a paper in preparation.

 The results of $\teff$ and $\logg$ per star and cluster are shown in Fig.~\ref{fig:AP}.
 The clusters are sorted by increasing age as determined in Sect.~\ref{sec:ages}, and we overplot the corresponding isochrone of the [M/H] determined in this work, to guide the eye.
 We see that in almost all clusters the isochrone corresponds well to the parameters derived for the member RC stars.
 There are few cases where the retrieved atmospheric parameters are off from the expected RC traced by the isochrone.
 We do not find any relation of this with the age or any atmospheric parameter, but this usually happens for some stars at the low S/N limit.
 In the case of King~1, we highlight that it is among the faintest cluster in the sample, has a mean $\feh=0.3$, and its CMD in Fig.~\ref{fig:HR} shows that its membership selection can be uncertain.
-For the clusters where the computed $\teff$ is larger by at least $\sim200$ K w.r.t. the model (FSR~0850, NGC~2266, UBC~44, Melotte~72 and King~1), we keep an internal flag to discuss any possible effect that they may introduce in the abundance-age trends.
+For the clusters where the mean of computed $\teff$ and $\logg$ values are larger by at least $150$ K or $0.2$ dex w.r.t. the expected RC position of the model (Stock~1, NGC~6281, FSR~0850, NGC~2266, UBC~44, Melotte~72 and King~1), we keep an internal flag to discuss any possible effect that they may introduce in the abundance-age trends.